FaiHomjandee/DeepCLSMOTE/README.md

 scikit-learn

 ## Citations:
-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite the following reference:
 > Homjandee, S. and Sinapiromsaran, K. (2025).
 Deepclsmote: Deep class-latent synthetic minority oversampling technique. https://doi.org/10.5281/zenodo.15362173.
 Code repository archived on Zenodo.